 Of course, you can use wide angle lenses for portraiture, events and food photography, but it needs to fit the style and theme of your concept.

 You could use a multitude of lenses to try to replicate the wide angle of view from a wide angle.

 If you were to use a standard 50mm lens, for example, you would have to photograph many times and stitch them together.
 Six to eight images may be enough to cover the same angle of view.

 Here, you would need time, energy, patience and an editing program such as Adobe Photoshop or Lightroom.

 The only reason why you would own a wide angle lens is that you are photographing wide spaces.
 A telephoto lens is great for those far away shots, but wouldn’t replicate the view the same as a wide angle lens.

-The perspective would be different, as wide-angle lenses tend to distort the foreground and subject.
+The perspective would be different, as wide-angle lenses and ultra-wide angle lens tend to distort the foreground and subject.

 A telephoto lens tends to squash the background and subject closer together, giving a different perspective.